Frequently Asked Questions

 - Other vaccines are being developed.
 They will only be available on the NHS once they have been thoroughly tested to make sure they are safe and effective.

 - Millions of people have now been given a COVID-19 vaccine and reports of serious side effects, such as allergic reactions, have been very rare.
-No long-term complications have been reported.

 Why should I have the vaccine?

-- There is a chance you might still get or spread Coronavirus even if you have the vaccine.
+- There is a chance you might still get or spread Coronavirus even if you have had the vaccine.

 - This means it is important to continue following national restrictions and social distancing guidance including wearing a face covering in places where it’s hard to stay away from other people.